frappe/erpnext_documentation/user/manual/en/human-resources/holiday-list.md

 2. Click on 'Add to Holidays' button.
 3. Save.

 Once the Weekly Off is added, it is reflected in the Holidays table.

 > **Note:** You can add multiple days in the Weekly Offs.

-1. In the 'Add Weekly Holidays' section, select the day in the Weekly Off field.
-2. Click on 'Add to Holidays' button.
-3. Save.

-Once the Weekly Off is added, it is reflected in the Holidays table.

-> **Note:** You can add multiple days in the Weekly Offs.